rgdevops123/ansible-nagios/README.md

 - Creates a read-only user Username: ```guest``` & Password: ```guest```.

 ## Before Install
-- Use DNS Server or update /etc/hosts for all servers
+- Use DNS Server or update /etc/hosts for all servers.
-- Update the the variables in vars/main.yml
+- Update the the variables in vars/main.yml.

 ### Install Nagios Server and Clients.
 - Run the playbook.